m0dd0/PaperClipper/README.md

 For this reason this library uses a fork of pdf2bib in which I disabled this method.
 See [this issue](https://github.com/MicheleCotrufo/pdf2doi/issues/25) for more information.

+## Using Environments
+If you install the package into an environment like conda or venv the command line utility will only be available in this environment.
+However, once you have added the context menu entry, you can use the context menu regardless of the environment you are in.

 ## Contribution
 Feel free to open an issue or a pull request if you have any suggestions or found a bug.